 - Rotation areas: Infectious Diseases

 Feinberg students visiting CITBM will be able to complete an infectious disease rotation and learn about HIV/AIDS as well as TB, Typhoid, Hepatitis, etc. Two types of rotations are available, one at the CITBM Clinical Research Site base at the UNMSM that is funded by the US NIH to implement clinical trials for the HIV Vaccine Trial network and the HIV Prevention Trial Network to observe the different stages of the implementation of clinical trial; and the other at different referral hospitals in Lima and a Regional Hospital in Iquitos, the capital city of the Peruvian where it is more common to see cases Tropical Diseases.
 A maximum of two FSM students may visit per rotation period.

 - Centro de Investigaciones Tecnológicas Biomédicas y Medioambientales (CITBM)

 - World Health Organization Country Profile

-Students are recommended to stay at youth hostels in the Mira Flores area of Lima, which is a lively tourist district in the capital with many restaurants, stores, cafes, and hotels.
-It is a short commute by mini-bus to IMPACTA’s clinic and research facility.
+Visiting students are recommended to stay in youth hostels or Airbnb apartment in the Miraflores district, which is a lively tourist district in the capital with many restaurants, stores, cafes and hotels.

 Only accessible to users with a valid NUID.